 You have the option of paddling to the inside (along the Overseas Highway) or outside of Duck Key to Tom's Harbor Keys and Grassy Key.
 Just past Grassy Key is Little Crawl Key and Curry Hammock State Park.
 Use Reserve America to reserve a site in advance at Curry Hammock State Park or call the park at least 24 hours in advance to check walk-in availability (305) 394-3330.
-Take a hike through the park's hardwood hammocks and view one of the largest populations of thatch palms in the United States.
+Take a walk through the hardwood hammocks and view one of the largest populations of thatch palms in the United States.